huggingface/datasets/datasets/xquad_r/README.md

 ### Data Instances

-The number of questions and candidate sentences for each language for XQuAD-R is shown in the table below.
+The number of questions and candidate sentences for each language for XQuAD-R is shown in the table below:

 |     | XQuAD-R   |            |
 |-----|-----------|------------|